Project-CETI/whale-tag-recovery/README.md

 ```
 brew install git cmake gcc-arm-none-eabi libstdc++-arm-none-eabi-newlib gcc g++ build-essential python3 libnewlib-arm-none-eabi
 ```
+[Dan V] Note: the above command does not necessarly install all the libraries listed. "cmake" might need to be installed on its own (brew install cmake), as well as "gcc-arm-none-eabi".

 Next, the Pico Pi SDK and Extras will need to be installed.
 Clone both these repositories to a known location as you will need to configure environment variables to point to their location.